Primary

 Keep your stance leg knee bent throughout—straightening it is a common compensation.
 Reach as far as possible in each direction while only lightly tapping the floor.
 Return to center between each reach.
 Track your reach distances to measure progress over time.

-Want Star Excursion Balance Test in your program?
+See where Star Excursion Balance Test fits in your weekly plan

 Stand in the center of an imaginary star pattern.